Dealsy/Next-JS-Workshop/README.md

 3. **Solution** - Reference implementation
 4. **Additional Resources** - Links to official docs and related content

+When you finish a lesson, you can click the checkbox at the botton of the lesson to mark it as complete, this will update some UI to help keep track of your progress.

 ## Where you will work and Exercises

 You will only need to work in the (exercises) folder, of course